Nomber1-1/McGameJam-2023-D-10/README.md

 Hi!

-This was the project I worked as a part of team #26 - Space Ninjas for the 2023 McGameJam!
+This was the project I worked on as a part of Team #26 - Space Ninjas for the 2023 McGameJam!
-The theme of the 2023 GameJam was "desert" which we interpreted with our space horror game D-10.
-Will you be able to escape before time runs out?
+The theme of the 2023 McGameJam was "desert" which we interpreted with our space horror game D-10.
+Left deserted on a space station with little to no air, will you be able to escape before time runs out?

 Good luck and I hope you enjoy our game!